 After the tour, ace reporter Kevin Spear typed out his press release and thus his work for the day was done.
 The typist’s work was published in Friday’s edition for dozens of Orlandoans to see.

 It clearly wasn’t the passenger’s first rodeo and she had the presence of mind to inventory her bag before she left the security-theater checkpoint.
 Her cash was gone.
-By a remarkable co-incidence, a large amount of cash just happened to be bulging out of our national security hero’s shirt.
+By a remarkable co-incidence, a large amount of cash just happened to be bulging out of our hero’s shirt.